mikenguyen13/data_analysis/_book/20-quasi-experimental.md

 -   Tradeoff between efficiency and bias

--   Regression discontinuity is under the framework of \[Instrumental Variable\]
+-   Regression discontinuity is under the framework of $$Instrumental Variable$$

 -   The hard part is to find a setting that can apply, but once you find one, it's easy to apply